 Outer Layers Jackets for Snowshoeing and Winter Hiking

 Even in nice weather, it’s important to have an outer layer for snowshoeing and winter hiking.
 Your outer layer protects you from wind, rain, and snow.
-I often winter hike in just my base layer with my outer layer over top (no mid-layer).
+I often winter hike in just my base layer under my outer layer (no mid-layer).

 For hiking in any season, you need a rain jacket since it can rain or snow at any time of year in the mountains.